lxtGH/OMG-Seg/DATASET.md

 │   │   │   ├──video folders
 ```

 ### [VPS] VIPSeg dataset

 Download the origin dataset from the official repo.\
-Following official repo, we use resized videos for training and evaluation (The short size of the input is set to 720 while the ratio is keeped).
+Following official repo, we use resized videos for training and evaluation (The short size of the input is set to 720).

 ```
 ├── VIPSeg